 The other insole that comes recommended is the Powerstep Insoles.

 Marion Parke – These were huge splurges since I was so upset about having to wear shoes I did not like.
 They were created by a foot and ankle surgeon.
 This luxury footwear is tasteful and discreetly comfortable.
-I now have the Carly Braided Leather Thong Sandal with Contoured Footbed, the Charlotte Leather Slide Sandal with Contoured Footbed.
+I now have the Carly Braided Leather Thong Sandal with Contoured Footbed and the Charlotte Leather Slide Sandal with Contoured Footbed.

 Treatment of Plantar Fasciitis Syndrome